IsaiahBloyer/My-Website/content/_index.md

 Outside of tech, I'm a baseball and football fan.
 Some may say that my choice in teams is a bit odd.
 Being from South Florida, I'm a Miami Hurricanes, Miami Dolphins, and Miami Marlins (despite our ongoing love-hate relationship) fan.
 In addition, my father is from Wisconsin, so I was exposed to and became a fan of the Green Bay Packers and Milwaukee Brewers.
 Lastly, I am a fan of UCF Knights, my alma mater.

-I'm currently looking for employment either remotely or anywhere in Florida south of Orlando.
+I'm currently looking for employment either remote, hybrid, in person.
 Feel free to read my resume located at the top right or find my contact information down below!